Stepkar2004/rl-trading-bot/README.md

 ## Results

 The trading bot's performance is evaluated on the test set.
-The following plots show the portfolio value, rewards, and actions taken by the bot over time.
+On a portion of the test data, the bot achieved the following result:

+*   **Market Return:** 15.38%
+*   **Portfolio Return:** 5.80%

 ![Training Performance](results.png)
 *Caption: The plot above shows the portfolio value of the agent during one of the training runs.
-The extreme returns are a clear indicator of overfitting.*
+The extreme returns are a clear indicator of overfitting, as the model has essentially memorized the training data.*

 ### Analysis and Future Work

-The model demonstrates a high return on the training data, indicating that it has learned the patterns present in the training set effectively.
-However, the performance on the test set, while positive, is significantly lower.
-This suggests that the model is overfitting to the training data and may not generalize well to new, unseen data.
+The model demonstrates an extremely high, unrealistic return on the training data, as seen in the plot above.
+However, the performance on the test set is significantly lower (a 5.80% portfolio return compared to a 15.38% market return).
+This stark contrast confirms that the model is **overfitting** to the training data and does not generalize well to new, unseen data.

-The "crazy returns" observed during training are likely a result of this overfitting.
-The model has essentially "memorized" the optimal trades for the historical data it was trained on.
+The "crazy returns" observed during training are a direct result of this overfitting.
+The model has essentially "memorized" the optimal trades for the historical data it was trained on, a common pitfall in financial modeling.

 To improve the model's generalization and create a more robust trading bot, the following steps could be taken: